• Skip to primary navigation

 Seaweed snacks

 Toasted seaweed snacks (in small containers) are perfect for eating with plant-based poke bowls.
-They have a small amount of oil in them, so if you are completely oil-free, then choose an alternative seaweed option.
+They have a small amount of oil in them, so if you are completely oil-free, then choose an alternative seaweed option, such as nori or dulse flakes.

 Dulse flakes